Bolt.new App Fix: How to Repair Common Issues in 2026

 Fix 3: Database Connection Errors

-If your Bolt.new app uses a database (Supabase, PlanetScale, or similar), connection issues typically show up under load.
+If your Bolt.new app uses a database (Supabase, PlanetScale, or similar), connection issues typically appear under load.
+One user hitting refresh works fine.
+Five concurrent users triggers "Too many connections" errors.

-Root cause: Bolt.new often creates a new database connection per request instead of reusing a connection pool.
+Root cause: Bolt.new creates a new database connection per request instead of reusing a connection pool.
+Every API route call, every server component render, every data fetch opens a fresh connection.

 How to fix for Supabase: